isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2125.md

 ---
-title: Automatic Seed Sowing Machine
+title: Automatic Harvester
 permalink: /productivity-solutions-grant/solutionrepo/solution2125
 ---

 ### Description

-A machine that sow seeds at a specified depth and position and ensures uniform and consistent seed distribution
+To harvest produce automatically to reduce manual tasks and improve manpower productivity.
+It includes the control unit and cutting system.

 ### Details of Solution